matheusmota3242/hospital-reactive-microservices/README.md

 # Hospital Reactive Microservices

 Welcome to the Hospital Reactive Microservices project.
-This project is a collection of microservices that form a reactive system for managing hospital operations.
+This project is a collection of microservices developed with **Spring WebFlux** that form a reactive system for managing hospital operations.
 It is designed to be a scalable and responsive solution for healthcare facilities.

 ## Project Structure